 J C E M

-Epidemiologically, HDL-Cholesterol has been found to correlate inversely with CAD events.
-Unfortunately interventional trials have not found that increasing HDL is clinically beneficial.
-Interesting to see the exponential rise in published HDL articles since mid 1970s (graph).
+Epidemiologically, HDL-Cholesterol has been found to inversely correlate with CAD events.
+However, interventional trials have not found that increasing HDL-Cholesterol is clinically beneficial.
+Interesting to see the exponential rise in published articles on the topic of HDL particles since mid 1970s (graph).

-Please find below the NLA approach to HDL-Cholesterol.
+Below you can find the NLA approach to HDL-Cholesterol.
 Guidelines were published in April 2015.
 Text has been slightly modified for easier and succinct reading.

 High triglycerides are commonly seen in clinical practice.
 It can increase the risk of cardiovascular disease and certainly cause pancreatitis at extreme levels.